CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Juan_logbook.md

 ### To Do
 1. Find a good site to link to 'head.'
 2. Keep going.
 Review feedback from Fletcher and Clare when they respond.
 Begin on Section 2 'Introduction to Flow Control: The Search for Constant Head.'

+***
+## Sixth Progress Report: 4/17/2018
+This interim progress report is due to 2 factors.
+My family and I are going on vacation from the 18th until the 21st of April, and I will only be able to work a few hours on those days, if at all.
+On the 17th, the [Green Business Summit 2018](https://events.economist.com/events-conferences/emea/Greenbusinesssummit) is being held two blocks from where I live.
+I signed up and am going to learn about things and see if I can schmooze with  businessmen and pitch AguaClara.
+That is why this week will be light on work.

+### Done
+1. I need to be a bit more organized and broaden my scope to consider more than just the summary sheets at any given time.
+One day out of every week, I will look at the class as a whole and see how it can be streamlined.
+2. Is it a problem that we are presumably using the same repo to give subsequent years of students their DCs?
+Is it possible for them to checkout a previous commit to get the DC solutions from previous years?
+3.